qTip2/qTip2/docs/events.md

 # Events

+The events object determines the initial event handlers which are bound to the tooltip.

 <a name="binding"></a>
 ## Binding
 The API triggers several special events (detailed below) that allow you to bind multiple event handlers to a single qTip and react to certain events.
 For example,